filecoin-project/specs/src/intro/system/impl_systems.md

   and through the use of initialization routines that check state, and perhaps correct errors.
 - **Isolation.** Systems must communicate over well-defined, isolated interfaces.
 They must not build their critical functionality over a shared memory space.
-(Note: for performance, shared memory abstractions can be used to power IpldStore, FileStore, and libp2p, but the systems themselves should not require it).
+(Note: for performance, shared memory abstractions can be used to power IpldStore, FileStore, and libp2p, but the systems themselves should not require it.)
 This is not just an operational concern; it also significantly simplifies the protocol and makes it easier to understand, analyze, debug, and change.
 - **No direct access to host OS Filesystem or Disk.** Systems cannot access disks directly -- they do so over the FileStore and IpldStore abstractions.
 This is to provide a high degree of portability and flexibility for end-users, especially